 Drying the spectra thus influences the wavelengths and intensities.
 And that affects the reading of the equivalent width.
 We need to examine what errors in the values of the EQ are produced by this interactive method of drying the spectra.

-When the 232 sections were dried by H-alpha, the wavelength scale was stretched or compressed as follows:
+When the 232 sections around H-alpha were dried, the wavelength scales where stretched or and shifted as follows:

 The shifts in wavelength were: